Reading

 Thank You that You are with us, Immanuel.

-Thank You for the most important sign, Your grace and mercy, Your love for us – That at the cross Jesus bore our shame, the curse of our sin, so that we could be free.
+Thank You for the most important sign, Your grace and mercy, Your love for us – That at the cross Jesus bore our shame, the curse of our sin, so that we would be free.

 Hallelujah, what a Saviour!